Stewardship

 The Parable of the Talents

-In Matthew 25, Jesus tells the parable of a master who entrusted his servants with talents (a unit of money).
-The servants who multiplied their talents were rewarded, while the one who buried his was rebuked.
-God expects us to be wise stewards of what He's given us.
+In Matthew 25, Jesus tells the parable of a master who gave his servants talents (a unit of money).
+The servants who multiplied theirs were rewarded.
+The one who buried his was rebuked.
+God expects us to be wise with what He gives us.

 Principles of Kingdom Finance